 At 14 years old, I didn’t really know how to react to such a remark.
 I'm pretty sure I laughed, walked to my desk feeling awkward and proceeded to contemplate just how many times this was going to happen.
 Who else was going to fall for my mum?
 How many of them would joke that I — fat, tall, broad-shouldered and frizzy-haired — had missed out on the "good genes"?

-Once I stopped trying to be beautiful like my mum, I realized I could be beautiful like me.
+Once I stopped trying to be beautiful like my mum, I realised I could be beautiful like me.

 For as long as I can remember, my mother has been the kind of beautiful that stops people in their tracks.
 She's packed countless careers and lives into her sixty-something years (a feat I've long admired), and one of her first jobs was as a beautician in Colombia, where she was born.
 She has always been talented with makeup and hairbrushes; when she gets dolled up, she evokes a kind of glamour that isn't typical of the small New Jersey town she raised me in.

-Both in the States and in the UK, where I live now, she's also heavily exoticized.
-Her differences only seem to draw more people in, though, and many can't wait to tell her that her accent makes her sound "romantic," "passionate" or "mysterious."
+Both in the States and in the UK, where I live now, she's also heavily exoticised.
+Her differences only seem to draw more people in, though, and many can't wait to tell her that her accent makes her sound "romantic", "passionate" or "mysterious".
 On more than one occasion, she's got out of a speeding ticket (after being stopped by a male police officer) for having such a lovely voice.
 Ironically, she has very little interest in long-term romantic relationships or brief holiday rendezvous.
 If that suddenly changed, I know the suitors would be lining up.

 I want to build a home in which my daughters learn that, actually, there are as many types of beauty in this world as there are people.